ashrafzul17/Threat-Modelling-DevSecOps-Project/Attack Scenario 3/STRIDE.md

-This is a generic example of how STRIDE can be applied to identify threats and mitigations for SQL Injection in the application.
+We use STRIDE to identify threats and mitigations for SQL Injection in the application.

 ```mermaid